callumflack/callum-flack-design/pages/_posts/notes-on-deciphering-sun-tzu.md

 > assisting the natural tendency is always preferable to opposing it as everything carries within itself its own seeds of destruction when it over extends.

 The fundamental principle of Tao is _Returning_: “return is the movement of Tao”.
 And the fundamental function of Tao is _Yielding_: “yielding is the practical application that effects the manifestation of return.”
 Now we can understand the paradoxical poetry of Chinese strategic thought as _a system that tries to keep inside the tempo of unfolding mysterious reality, and as a method of playing with the polarity of situations in order to deceive an opponent._

-Thus, Chinese strategy is less a plan designed to achieve a predefined aim than a plan intended to outwit an opponent. _By understanding and creating conditions, one allows reality to unfold in their favour._

-Conditions which predominantly draw on human factors or irrationalities can be created for the defeat of an opponent.
-Thus, _the Chinese strategem is to discover potential or propensity, encourage its impetus, pushing it to the extreme, and finally exploiting it when it reaches the tipping point._
+Thus, Chinese strategy is less a plan designed to achieve a predefined aim than a plan intended to outwit an opponent. _By understanding and creating conditions, one allows reality to unfold in their favour._ Conditions which predominantly draw on human factors or irrationalities can be created for the defeat of an opponent. _The Chinese strategem is to discover potential or propensity, encourage its impetus, pushing it to the extreme, and finally exploiting it when it reaches the tipping point._

 In this way, “yielding” is essential because it prevents one from reaching the extreme prematurely.
 It also greatly enhances one’s chance to “out-flex” his opponent.
 As in the Chinese and Japanese martial arts, technique overcomes force.
 [When you rush without technique](https://youtu.be/oKMrSvDCzkc), your force can be returned with ease.